 III.
 Further Information or Comment

 The Rehabilitation Act of 1973 protects the civil rights of persons with disabilities.
 It prohibits discrimination on the basis of disability by the federal government, federal contractors, and by recipients of federal financial assistance.
 Any recipient or sub-recipient of federal funds is required to make their programs accessible to individuals with disabilities.
 Its protections apply to all programs and businesses that receive any federal funds.
 This applies to all elements of physical/architectural, programmatic and communication accessibility in all services and activities conducted by or funded by FEMA.
 FEMA intends to comply with the Rehabilitation Act in all federally conducted and assisted programs in alignment with the principals of whole community inclusion and universal accessibility.

-FEMA also intends to provide HMGP funding to the State of Tennessee to mitigate future disaster damage.
-These projects may include construction of new facilities, modification of existing, undamaged facilities, relocation of facilities out of floodplains, demolition of structures, or other types of projects to mitigate future disaster damage.
+FEMA also intends to provide HMGP funding to the State of Tennessee to mitigate future disaster damages.
+These projects may include construction of new facilities, modification of existing, undamaged facilities, relocation of facilities out of floodplains, demolition of structures, or other types of projects to mitigate future disaster damages.
 In the course of developing project proposals, subsequent public notices will be published, if necessary, as more specific information becomes available.

 This may be the only public notice regarding the actions described above for which FEMA may provide financial assistance under the Public Assistance or Hazard Mitigation Programs.
 Interested persons may obtain information about these actions or a specific project by writing to the Federal Emergency Management Agency Region IV - 3005 Chamblee Tucker Rd, Atlanta, GA 30341-4112 or by email at FEMA-R4EHP@fema.dhs.gov.
 Please include in the subject line of the email “DR 4691-TN EHAD.”
 Comments should be sent in writing at the above address within 30 days of the date of this notice.